Component: Form management - Data management

 Add system field from Casewhere data source

-After the Casewhere data source is selected, all the system fields (except for the built-in ones) under it will be displayed at the System fields list.
+After the Casewhere data source is selected, all the system fields under it (except for the built-in ones) will be displayed in the System fields list.
 You can manually add the built-in fields, or add the removed ones back.

-By clicking on the Add button, an additional row for new system field will be displayed.
-You must select the field in Attribute name column and select the Field type for the field.
+By clicking the Add button, an additional row for a new system field will be displayed.
+You must select the field in the Attribute name column and select the Field type for the field.

-You can only add new system field into the form data source if the required information of all existing system fields in the form data source has been filled.
+You can only add a new system field to the form data source if the required information for all existing system fields in the form data source has been filled in.

 Edit field type for the system field

-Each system field must have the field type, you can select the field type at the Field type column.
+Each system field must have a field type; you can select the field type in the Field type column.

-If the data type of the system field was already mapped with a field type in the Type mappings page, the field type will be pre-filled automatically.
-If the data type was not mapped with any field type in the Type mappings page, the field type will be empty and you must select a field type for the system field.
+If the data type of the system field was already mapped to a field type on the Type mappings page, the field type will be pre-filled automatically.
+If the data type was not mapped to any field type on the Type mappings page, the field type will be empty and you must select a field type for the system field.

 You can also edit the field type of the system field in the Configure system field dialog.